geo-engine/docs/src/datatypes/colorizer.md

 A logarithmic gradient logarithmically interpolates values within breakpoints of a color table and allows only positive values.
-This colorizer is particularly useful in situations, where your data grows rapidly and minor changes in the lower numbers wouldn't be recognizable anymore.
+This colorizer is particularly useful in situations, where the data values increase exponentially and minor changes in the lower numbers would not be recognizable anymore.

 ### Errors